zrasco/zrasco.github.io/_posts/2022-11-21-firewall-status-display.md

 Setup of the Ubuntu Linux firewall logging was similar to setting it up with DD-WRT.
 I enabled the firewall using the ufw command and it immediately logged to the local syslog.
 After that, I set up remote logging using a configuration file and it worked pretty well.
 The only tweak I had to do was add a regular expression to check for the tag, which was "[UFW BLOCK]".
 The interface name was "eth0" as I had assigned the first virtual NIC to the WAN port.

 [![](/assets/2022-11-21-firewall-status-display/2022-11-25-16-40-38.png)](/assets/2022-11-21-firewall-status-display/2022-11-25-16-40-38.png)
+<sub><sup>Fig. 18 - Ubuntu Linux UFW sample entries.</sup></sub>

 ### Pt.
 3 - Vs different solutions

 I'm going to evaluate requirements & setup against other solutions.
 Here they are:
 - Graylog
 - Splunk
 - Alienvault OSSIM

 During the evaluation I set an upper bound time limit of 3 hours of configuration effort per product.
 While I'm convinced all of these could eventually work, 3 hours seems sufficient to form a basis of comparison to my own solution (which takes around a half hour to set up total).

+In addition, all system requirements can be found in the References section.

 #### Graylog